kjammes/kjammes/README.md

 ---
 🧰 Toolbox

-HTML, CSS, JavaScript.
+ - HTML, CSS, JavaScript.
-AngularJS and Angular.
+ - AngularJS and Angular.
-Java, Spring Boot, NodeJS.
+ - Java, Spring Boot, NodeJS.
-Postgres, MongoDB, MySQL, ElasticSearch.
+ - Postgres, MongoDB, MySQL, ElasticSearch.

-There are also other technologies which I sometimes use for my personal projects and just out curiousity.

----

-Want to know more about me outside of coding?
-You can also connect with me on [Instagram](https://www.instagram.com/jrk4real) and [Twitter](https://twitter.com/JayeshKarli).

-I am looking forward to meeting excellent developers and people all over the world.

 <!--
 **kjammes/kjammes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.